stevenjlho/leetcode/solutions/155. Min Stack/README.md

   push(x) {
     if (this.head === null) {
-      // If the stack is empty, create a new node where value and min are both x this.head = new Node(x, x, null);
-    } else {
+      this.head = new Node(x, x, null); // Create new node as the first node in the stack } else {
-      // If not empty, create a new node where the min is the lesser of x and the current min this.head = new Node(x, Math.min(x, this.head.min), this.head);
+      this.head = new Node(x, Math.min(x, this.head.min), this.head); // New node becomes the head with updated min
     }
   }

   pop() {
+    if (this.head !== null) {
-    // Remove the top element from the stack (ideally check for an empty stack first) this.head = this.head.next;
+      this.head = this.head.next; // Remove the top element from the stack
     }
+  }

   top() {
-    // Return the value at the top of the stack (add empty stack check) return this.head.val;
+    return this.head ? this.head.val : undefined; // Return the top value, with empty stack check
   }

   getMin() {
-    // Return the minimum value in the stack (add empty stack check) return this.head.min;
+    return this.head ? this.head.min : undefined; // Return the minimum value, with empty stack check
-  }
-}

-class Node {
-  constructor(val, min, next) {
-    this.val = val; // Value of the node
-    this.min = min; // Minimum value up to this node this.next = next; // Next node in the stack
   }
 }
 ```